rex-mcall/GUI_Joystick_Tester/README.md

 Python script that takes in inputs from a USB joystick device and draws the inputs on the screen.

 ## Library installation:
 This program uses pygame for joystick input and graphical display.
-It can be isntalled by opening the command prompt with elevated privledges and entering the following command:
+It can be installed by opening the command prompt with elevated privledges and entering the following command:

 ```